 And that's okay.

-They talk about flying the plane a Kitty Hawk.
+And then they talk about, you know, flying the plane at Kitty Hawk.

 What they did was build a small wind tunnel to look at wing configurations.